-Figure 2-25.Range of values for Slave/Master offset filter
+Figure 2-25.
+Range of values for Slave/Master offset filter

 V# Definition (Continued) R W 19 Fast input direction - By entering one of the following numbers, the fast input will be written (W) as shown in the chart below.
 S, D 0 - only on a low to high (rising) transition (default) 1 - only on a high to low (falling) transition 2 - alternating rising and falling beginning with a low to high transition 3 - alternating falling and rising beginning with a high to low transition W W W W W W W W W W W W W W W W W W W 20 Fast input distance - Reads the distance in ladder units between the most recent fast input and the previous fast input.
 This allows the ladder to measure the distance between two fast inputs.
-When this variable is used with the MEASURE or REGISTRATION functions, the function must be called first and then the variable read.
+S, D When this variable is used with the MEASURE or REGISTRA- TION functions, the function must be called first and then the variable read.
 This distance can be one of four distances depending on how the direction was defined in variable 19.
 This is illustrated in the examples that follow.
 See also the STATUSSV function.
-S, D NOTE: Not available with the stepper axis module.
-READ_SVF reads the distance in feedback units.
-Tell 10_5 vi Teads the distance in recubick times.
+If the fast input was set up with FASTMEAS, this variable will read the difference between the last two count values.
+See Variable 9 and FASTMEAS for more information.
+NOTE: Not available with the stepper axis module.
+READ_SVF reads the value in feedback units.

 If WRITE_S V variable 19 is: Then Statussv's fast input rising bit is: And READ_SV variable 20 will give the distance between rising edges:

-0 (rising) 1 Distance Scan
+0 (rising) 1 DHI ance Service

 If WRITE_S V variable 19 is: Then Statussv's fast input rising bit is: And READ_SV variable 20 will give the distance between falling edges:

-1 (falling) 0 Distance ARION 5290
+1 (falling) U Distance ARICH 5090

 If WRITE_S V variable 19 is: And Statussv's fast input rising bit is: Then READ_SV variable 20 will give the distance from falling edge to rising edge:

-2 (both) 1 AN4:25-5230
+2 (both) 1 ARACS-5:290

 If WRITE_S V variable 19 is: And Statussv's fast input rising bit is: Then READ_SV variable 20 will give the distance from rising edge to falling edge:

-2 (both) 0
+2 (both) 0 - Indicated the second of the

-ARICS 9290
+RRICS 5290

-^{}Note that when variable 19 is set to 2, the STATUSSV bit indicates which distance is in variable 20.
+\Note that when variable 19 is set to 2, the STATUSSV bit indicates which distance is in variable 20.

-V# Definition (Continued) R W 21 Reversal not allowed - Allows the feature of the slave following the master when the master reverses direction to be turned on or off for the ratio_gr and ratiosyn functions.
+$\mathbf{V}$ # Definition (Continued) R W 21 Reversal not allowed - Allows the feature of the slave following the master when the master reverses direction to be turned on or off for the ratio_gr and ratiosyn functions.
 (NOTE: The ratiopro function has an input for this feature.)
 S S A "0" (the default) allows the slave to follow the master in the reverse direction.
 A "1" does not allow the slave to follow the master in the reverse direction.
 Write_sv must always be called before the move function.
 The state of reversal cannot be changed after the move has started.
 An overflow Estop error will occur if the reversed distance exceeds 536,870,912 units in either the plus or minus direction.
 22 Fast input position (software) - Reads the actual software position of the axis in ladder units.
 This position value is determined by things like the reference value and rollover on position.
 S, D The module must have been set up to respond to fast inputs through the FAST_QUE, FAST_REF, REGIST, or MEASURE functions.
 NOTE: This differs from the variable 9 fast input position which is the hardware latch position.
 READ_SVF reads the position in feedback units.
-Tell 10_0 vi reads the position in recedence units.
+If the fast input was set up with FASTMEAS, this value is undefined.